 Chances are your boss cares more about the bottom line.
 What leads did your content drive?
 You had a lot of activity on Twitter, but did it it actually convert into measurable goals that we can pair with ROI?
 By looking at the entire process from initial tweet, down to definable conversion goals on your website, you’re able to quantify your social, content, and lead generation metrics in a real way that can be showcased across your company.

 How can I get these reports?

-To see how Simply Measured’s integration with Google Analytics can help you simplify this funnel and create a strong connection between your social programs, content creation, and lead generation goals, take a look at our full suite of socially focused, presentation ready Google Analytics reports, and sign up for a FREE 14 Day Trial to see the real impact of your programs.
+To see how Simply Measured’s integration with Google Analytics can help you simplify this funnel and create a strong connection between your social programs, content creation, and lead generation goals, take a look at our full suite of socially focused, presentation ready Google Analytics reports, and REQUEST A DEMO to see the real impact of your programs.